Azure Dragon: Seven Mansions of the Azure Dragon

 As with the other three Symbols, there are seven astrological "Mansions" (positions of the Moon) within the Azure Dragon.
 The names and determinative stars are:

 Cultural depictions

 In the Romance of the Tales of the Tang, the White Tiger's star is reincarnated as fictionalized General Luo Cheng, who serves Li Shimin.
 The Azure Dragon's Star is reincarnated as General Shan Xiongxin, who serves Wang Shichong.
 The two generals are sworn brothers of Qin Shubao, Cheng Zhijie and Yuchi Gong.
-After death, their souls are said to possess heroes of the Tang dynasty and Goguryeo, such as Xue Rengui and Yeon Gaesomun.
+After death, their souls are said to possess heroes of the Tang dynasty and Goguryeo, such as Xue Rengui and Yŏn Kaesomun.

 The Azure Dragon appears as a door god at Taoist temples.
 He was represented on the tomb of Wang Hui (stone coffin, east side) at Xikang in Lushan.
 A rubbing of this was collected by David Crockett Graham and is in the Field Museum of Natural History.
-The dragon featured on the Chinese national flag in 1862-1912, and on the Twelve Symbols national emblem from 1913-1928.
+The dragon featured on the Chinese national flag in 1862–1912, and on the Twelve Symbols national emblem from 1913 to 1928.

-The Azure Dragon also appears as an opponent in the Nintendo DS fighting game Animal Boxing, going by the name Seiryu.